Last Updated on February 8, 2023 by Matt

 Most often, you need to connect the scooter to the mobile app and create your profile there.
 You should then be able to unlock the maximum speeds.

 Also, almost every electric scooter has more than one driving mode, usually three.
-To be able to go with the maximum speed, make sure your scooter is in the fastest mode.
+To be able to go at the maximum speed, make sure your scooter is in the fastest mode.
 The modes in the modern scooters are usually toggled by double or triple pressing the power button on the screen.

 Go through your manual or a tutorial about your specific scooter.
 The instructions are usually very simple to follow.